atulrawatk/tymOff/README.md

 This application allows users to connect, share, and engage through posts, videos, images, and comments.

 Features
-#Post Videos and Images:
+1.Post Videos and Images:
 Share your favorite moments by posting videos and images.
-#Comment System:
+Comment System:
 Engage with other users by commenting on their posts.
-#Like and Share:
+Like and Share:
 Show your appreciation by liking and sharing posts.
 #User Profiles:
 Create and customize your user profile.